 1. Establish working hours, even if they’re non-traditional

 It’s not expected that you’ll work a solid eight-hour block and blissfully sign off at the end of the day.
-Social media managers are “on-call” nearly 24/7, and your brand might need you to help handle a crisis after working hours.
+Social media managers are “on-call” nearly 24/7, especially during the holidays, and your brand might need you to help handle a crisis after working hours.
 That’s okay — as social media managers, we don’t expect to have normal working hours anyway.
 But it’s really important for you to specify times that are off-limits (for working out, socializing, quiet time, eating, etc.).
 By establishing limits, you can help to avoid social media burnout syndrome.